1924 Giro d'Italia: Stage results

+The tenth stage finished in Fiume, currently in Slovenia; during the 1924 Giro it was part of Italy.

 General classification

 There were 30 cyclists who had completed all twelve stages.
 For these cyclists, the times they had needed in each stage was added up for the general classification.
 The cyclist with the least accumulated time was the winner.
 Angiolo Gabrielli won the prize for best ranked independent rider in the general classification.

 Aftermath

 Enrici became the first foreign born winner of the Giro d'Italia.
 Although he maintained Italian citizenship, Enrici was born in Pittsburgh, Pennsylvania in the United States.